News We Recently Launched AD Migrator and AD Reporter.

 This filter will restrict the search scope to only include security groups.
 The rest of the code remains as it is.
 If you find the process tough you can always use the tool as it comes with an inbuilt filtering option for both security and distribution groups.

 Yes, you can apply the export option to PowerShell, the command line module and ADUC also give you the provision to pull out a CSV file after filtering the results.
 Those who want to use the AD administrative center have to manually select, copy, and paste the results.
-Further editing may also be required.
-No such manual intervention is necessary in case of the tool as it generates a CSV ready for use.
+No such manual intervention is necessary in the case of the tool as it generates a CSV ready for use.

 Q. I believe I am unable to get members of the AD group via PowerShell or otherwise due to them being empty.
 Is it possible to know for sure?